jtrieu2/mouselit/stanley/Week4/Mouselight_Notes.md

 In regions where two or more input tiles overlapped, the maximum intensity was used for the corresponding location in the output tile.

-The resampling task was implemented on a cluster (64 nodes each with 32 cores and 512 GB RAM) of Intel CPUs with Advanced Vector Instructions 2 (AVX2) and parallel access to high-bandwidth network storage.
-The input tiles were partitioned into contiguous sets and traversed in Morton order to facilitate merging overlaps in memory.
-Execution was dominated by the time required to read and write data to disk.
-Data were resampled to 0.25 3 0.25 3 1 mm voxels, and stored on disk along with downsampled octree representations of the same volume for visualization at different spatial scales.
+Data were resampled to 0.25x0.25x3x1 um voxels, and stored on disk along with downsampled octree representations of the same volume for visualization at different spatial scales.
 ### Sample registration